BCTL-Bordet/HER2_subtypes/README.md

 - "ERBB2-E" = ERBB2-enriched

-### Example:
+### How to run the example:
-The script to run the example is stored in "example_compute_HER2_subtypes.R" and requires the content of "calc_HER2_groups_function.R", as well as "example_tpm_values.RDS" (the example gene expression matrix) and "HER2_subtypes_example_REF.RDS" (the expected results).
+The script to run the example is stored in "example_compute_HER2_subtypes.R" (details in the R script) and requires the content of "calc_HER2_groups_function.R", as well as "example_tpm_values.RDS" (an example gene expression matrix for testing, with hypothetical TPM-normalized gene expression data) and "HER2_subtypes_example_REF.RDS" (the expected results from the example).

 Total runtime for the example gene expression matrix (genes included in the classifier for 500 samples) in "example_compute_HER2_subtypes.R" on a computer with 32GB RAM, Apple M1 Max CPU is ~0.03-0.06 seconds.

-### Please cite our work when using this scripts and the present classification.
+## Please cite our work when using these scripts and the present classification.

 ### Citation: